-- R{M3_I0_1} If using shared physical NIC interface between BMC and SoC, then Network Controller Side-band Interface (NC-SI)[23] over reduced media independent interface (RMII) based transport or MCTP is required for Level M3 based server systems. - Level M3 based server systems are recommended to standardize this interface based on the DMTF PMCI workgroup standards, which define specifications for primary intercommunication interfaces/data models between the Management Controller (BMC) and managed entities (IO devices).
-These are only recommendations for Level M3 based servers that apply to all PCIe devices in the system (including Network and Storage Controllers) that support MCTP/PLDM management. - I PLDM [3] [27] [28] [29] is used for the purpose of supporting platform-level data models and platform functions. - X PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
-PLDM defines data representations and commands that abstract the platform management hardware.
+- R{M3_I0_1} If using shared physical NIC interface between BMC and SoC, then Network Controller Side-band Interface (NC-SI) [6] over RBT or MCTP is required for Level M3 based server systems. - I Level M3 based server systems are recommended to standardize this interface based on the DMTF PMCI workgroup standards, which define specifications for primary intercommunication interfaces/data models between the Management Controller (BMC) and managed entities (IO devices).
+These are only recommendations for Level M3 based servers that apply to all PCIe devices in the system (including Network and Storage Controllers) that support MCTP/PLDM management. - I PLDM [3] [31] [32] [33] is used for the purpose of supporting platform-level data models and platform functions. - X PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
+PLDM defines data representations and commands that abstract the platform management hardware. - I MCTP [4] [34] is used as a transport protocol format that is independent of the underlying physical bus properties, as well as the "data-link" layer messaging used on the bus. - I PLDM over MCTP binding [35] is used as the format of PLDM over MCTP messages. - IPLDM for Firmware Update [41] is used as the messages and data structures used for enabling PLDM devices firmware inventory and update from the BMC. - IPLDM for Redfish Device Enablement [42] is used as the messages and data structures used for enabling PLDM devices to participate in Redfish-based management.

-- MCTP [4] [30] is used as a transport protocol format that is independent of the underlying physical bus properties, as well as the "data-link" layer messaging used on the bus. - I PLDM over MCTP binding [31] is used as the format of PLDM over MCTP messages. - PLDM for Firmware Update [38] is used as the messages and data structures used for enabling PLDM devices firmware inventory and update from the BMC. - PLDM for Redfish Device Enablement [39] is used as the messages and data structures used for enabling PLDM devices to participate in Redfish-based management. - In addition, Level M3 based server systems are recommended to standardize NVMe Management Interface support with NVMe Management Messages over MCTP. - Non-Volatile Memory Express (NVMe-MI) [40] is an optimized register interface, command set, and feature set for managing PCIe based NVMe storage.
+- Level M3 based server systems are recommended to standardize NVMe Management Interface support with NVMe Management Messages over MCTP. - X Non-Volatile Memory Express (NVMe-MI) [43] is an optimized register interface, command set, and feature set for managing PCIe based NVMe storage.
 NVMe Management Interface Commands are used for the accessing configuration, control, and status functions in NVMe-compatible non-volatile memory devices.
-NVMe Management Messages over MCTP Specification [41] defines how NVMe Management Interface Commands are encapsulated in MCTP Messages and transferred between MCTP Endpoints over the specified transports. - R{M3_I0_2} For Level M3 based server systems, if MCTP/PLDM based management of IO devices is implemented, then the following requirements apply.
-The physical and data-link layer methods for MCTP communication are minimally defined by the MCTP over SMBus/I2C binding specification [36].
-Implementations may choose a higher bandwidth physical data-link, such as MCTP over PCIe VDM [14] or MCTP over I3C [37] - For BMC-IO devices, SPDM over MCTP support is optional for Level M3 based servers.
+NVMe Management Messages over MCTP Specification [44] defines how NVMe Management Interface Commands are encapsulated in MCTP Messages and transferred between MCTP Endpoints over the specified transports. - R{M3_I0_2} For Level M3 based server systems, if MCTP/PLDM based management of IO devices is implemented, then the following requirements apply.
+The physical and data-link layer methods for MCTP communication are minimally defined by the MCTP over SMBus/I2C binding specification [39].
+Implementations may choose a higher bandwidth physical data-link, such as MCTP over PCIe VDM [18] or MCTP over I3C [40] - I For BMC-IO devices, SPDM over MCTP support is optional for Level M3 based servers.
 Conditional requirements for device measurement and authentication are the same as those for BMC and side-band devices. - U Section G provides the use cases when BMC and IO devices communication should be secured with SPDM. - The BMC-IO Device Interface for all other IO devices for Level M3 based server systems is IMPLEMENTATION DEFINED.